 The Company incurred approximately \$106,000 in legal, professional, and other costs related to this acquisition accounted for as selling and administrative expenses when incurred.
-The remaining weighted-average useful life of intangible assets acquired is 12.5 years.
+The remaining weighted-average useful life of intangible assets acquired was 12.5 years as of the acquisition date.